bonitasoft/bonita-doc/md/bpm-api.md

 #### Change a Flow Node state

-Replay the flow node. (only in Performance edition)
+Replay the flow node. (only in Entreprise and Performance editions)

 * **URL**
   `/API/bpm/flowNode/:id`